iTalantaAcademy-kakuma-1/home/vocabulary/vocabulary.md

 ## Git:
 GTI is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.

+## GitHub:
+GITHUB is Application program, where developers shape the future of software, together.
+Contribute to the open source development.